-- The heels come with an anti-slip wedge to keep you and your socks secure during athletic activity.
+- The heels come with an anti-slip wedge to secure you and your socks during athletic activity.

 - Ideal for hiking, cycling, running, or everyday use.

 - Say goodbye to sweaty socks on those long cold days in your physical day job or favorite outdoor pastime.

 - These socks are made ultra-thick with a moisture elimination system for those running or working in cold, wet conditions.

 - The dual-layer moisture elimination works using a highly absorbent olefin layer, making short work of the moisture in your socks.

 - The toes are seamless and padded for additional protection.

 - You can use these socks in hot or cold conditions, but they are perfect in cold conditions.